-Construction date 1882
+Construction Date 1882

 Architect William Richard Mills

 Original use Residential

 Current use Residential

 Ward Gipping

 Easting 615823

 Northing 243572

 Year added to Local List 2013

 Large, detached two storey dwelling built in Suffolk white brick, under a slate roof.
 There are twin canted bays on the principal elevation with brick arches to the first floor windows.
 Projecting brick eaves and string courses.
 Original 2 light sash windows.
 Brick arched porch to entrance with decorative masonry.
-Built as a pair to no. 56, and forms a group of late 19th century dwellings along Belstead Road of considerable group value.

-Included for architectural and historic interest, as well as group value, contributing to the cluster of well-preserved large 19th century dwellings along Belstead Road, illustrative of the suburban expansion of the town in the mid-late 19th century by and for the middling classes, prior to the higher density terraced housing around Stoke in the later 19th century.
+Built as a pair to no. 56, and forms a group of late 19th century dwellings along Belstead Road of considerable group value preserved large 19th century dwellings along Belstead Road, illustrative of the suburban expansion of the town in the mid-late 19th century by and for the middling classes, prior to the higher density terraced housing around Stoke in the later 19th century.